-With changes to IR35 in the Private Sector looming, there’s no better time to arm yourself with our free FAQ’s, Guides and Video guidance that you can reference whenever you need.
+With changes to IR35 now in place in the Private Sector, there’s no better time to arm yourself with our free FAQ’s, Guides and Video guidance that you can reference whenever you need.

-Well, there is clearly the commercial risk and challenge that derives from a change in the rules.
-Your candidates will have questions regarding their IR35 status and your clients will want you to help them with the compliance challenges that the new rules present.
-Brookson Legal can help with both of these.
+There is a commercial risk and challenge that derives from the change.
+You may have noticed an increase of questions from candidates regarding their IR35 status and clients will have wanted you to help them with the compliance challenges.

-In addition, there is the legal risk.
-There has been much publicity, quite rightly, on the hirer’s obligation to employment status test contractors, and on the tax risk they assume if they do not do this with reasonable care.
+There has been much publicity, quite rightly, on the hirer’s obligation to employment status test contractors, and on the tax risk which comes with not taking reasonable care.
 However, the legislation still says that it is the fee payer (which will usually be the agency) who must deduct the correct Income Tax and NICs.
-So does that mean that HMRC might pursue the agency, if it considers that incorrect Income Tax and NICs have been deducted, even where the agency has followed the instruction of the hirer (who has acted with reasonable care)?
+So this means that HMRC might pursue the agency, if it considers that incorrect Income Tax and NICs haven’t been deducted, even where the agency has followed the instruction of the hirer (who has acted with reasonable care).

-The answer is possibly, yes.
-Although HMRC have looked to move compliance to the hirer, and although it is the hirer who has the reasonable care obligation, the Public Sector legislation does not say that an agency which has followed the hirer’s instruction is in the clear.
-This doesn’t appear to be in the spirit of the legislation, and perhaps this year’s Consultation will pick up on this point, but as currently legislated the fee paying agency also has a risk.
+Although HMRC have moved compliance to the hirer, and although it is the hirer who has the reasonable care obligation, the Public Sector legislation does not say that an agency has followed the hirer’s instruction is in the clear.

 Written by our experts, these guides will give you the tools to understand the implications of IR35 as a contractor, recruiter or hirer.